olafhartong/parsoalto/README.md

 Palo Alto Networks Rule Parser

-This toolset generates human readable ip - ip rules in csv
+This toolset generates human readable ip - ip rules in csv (Note: it does it in memory so reserve some)
 Requirements:
  - xmllint
  - PHP 5.x